Operation Scorpion (World War Two)

 Operation Scorpion was a proposed operation in World War II by Australia's Z Special Unit.

 It was to be the first operation by Z Special Unit.
 Australian soldiers were to infiltrate the Japanese-controlled port at Rabaul in New Britain.
 The mission led to a practice raid on Townsville Harbour.
 The actual mission was called off but elements were used in the famous Operation Jaywick.

 Origins of the Plan

-The plan was devised by Lieutenant Samuel Warren Carey, a Z Special Unit officer based at Z Experimental Station, Cairns, Queensland who had extensive experience of Papua New Guina.
+The plan was devised by Lieutenant Samuel Warren Carey, a Z Special Unit officer based at Z Experimental Station, Cairns, Queensland who had extensive experience of Papua New Guinea.
 In January 1943 he approached General Thomas Blamey proposing a raid on Rabaul.

 The raid would work as follows: